-EASO Operating Plan 2021, available at: https://bit.ly/3ekBojo exception of urgent cases and/or cases with a deadline set by the Constitution, which includes all asylum related cases.
+Following on from the global escalation of COVID-19, the procedures before all national courts were suspended during the general lockdown (March-May 2020 and late January-February 2021) with the exception of urgent cases and/or cases with a deadline set by the Constitution, which includes all asylum related cases.
 During these periods, the Court Registrar of the IPAC received legal aid applications and appeals against asylum decisions and other related asylum cases (i.e., family reunification) but the proceedings were suspended.
 Only proceedings on detention orders were considered urgent and were examined.

-Indicators: Regular Procedure: Lega al Assistance 1.
-Do asylum seekers have access to free e legal assistance at first instance in practi ce? · Yes ☐ With difficulty ⊠ No Does free legal assistance cover: Representation on in interview · · Legal advice 2.
-Do asylum seekers have access to free e legal assistance on appeal against a nec gative decision in practice?
-Yes With difficulty With difficulty □ No Does free legal assistance cover Representation on in courts 3 □ Legal advice △ Logai aavioo
+Indicators: Regular Procedure: Leg al Assistance 1.
+Do asylum seekers have access to free e legal assistance at first instance in p ractice? , ☐ Yes ☐ With difficulty No Does free legal assistance cover: Representati ion in interview ☐ Legal advice • 2 Do anylum poekere have access to free logal assistance on annual against a nogativo docisio n 2.
+Do asylum seekers have access to free e legal assistance negative decisio H in practice? ☐ Yes With difficulty ☐ No Does free legal assistance cover □ Representa tion in courts □ Legal advice Э